Optimal Local Simulations of a Quantum Singlet

-The modern understanding treats Bell non-locality as a resource to be quantified in ways that capture its value for information theoretic tasks.
+Modern treatments consider Bell non-locality as a resource to be quantified in ways that capture its value for quantum information theoretic tasks.
 Much remains to be explored here.
-For example, it was only recently shown~\cite{chistikov2020globehopping} that the Bell hemisphere model does not optimally approximate the singlet correlations for generic measurement axis choices: i.e., there are generally LHV models that give anticorrelations closer to the quantum singlet anticorrelations for randomly chosen pairs of axes separated by a given angle $\theta$.
+For example, it was only recently shown~\cite{chistikov2020globehopping} that the Bell hemisphere model does not optimally approximate the singlet correlations for generic measurement axis choices: i.e., there are generally LHV models that give anti-correlations closer to the quantum singlet anti-correlations for randomly chosen pairs of axes separated by a given angle $\theta$.
 Moreover, even if we restrict to planar polarization measurements that are parametrized by a great circle on the Bloch sphere, the optimal approximation to singlet correlations is not always attained by models in which the two qubits have opposite colorings on the circle~\cite{chistikov2020globehopping}.
 Identifying the optimal LHV model for two qubits requires us to consider models that assign independent, and not necessarily simply related, probability distributions on the Bloch sphere for each qubit's hidden variables.

 Here we address the problem of finding the optimal local models for this general task as well as the interesting restricted case in which the colorings are opposite.
 By transforming these into ground state problems for unusual long-range spin systems~\cite{goulko2017grasshopper}, we present numerical characterizations of the optimal models.
 Our results give a rich new quantitative characterization of the Bell non-locality of the singlet as a fundamental physical resource.
 One class of applications is in efficient testing of singlets~\cite{cowperthwaite2023comparingsinglettestingschemes} to guarantee the integrity of quantum cryptography and other tasks in scenarios where adversaries may substitute physical systems with pre-determined measurement outcomes for qubits.